go-jet/jet/wiki/UPDATE.md

     WHERE(Link.Name.EQ(String("Bing")))
 ```

-`Link.Name, Link.URL, Link.Description` - can be replaced with Link.MutableColumns.
-All columns minus primary key columns.
+`Link.Name, Link.URL, Link.Description` - can be replaced with Link.MutableColumns(all columns minus primary key column).
-Primary key columns are not updated usually.
+Primary key columns usually are not updated.

 ```
 updateStmt := Link.